-The eight professional learning community opportunities listed below were developed at the request of New Mexico educators.
+The professional learning community opportunities listed below were developed at the request of New Mexico educators.
 These virtual, yet interactive, learning opportunities are FREE, however you must register for each individually.
 It is our hope you will find one or more that interests you.
 Should you have any questions, please contact Kelly Kennedy by using the “Contact Us” link at the top of the page.

 Engaging Students through Careers

 Session Timeframe: Three 1-hour sessions

 February 2, 9, and 16 from 9:00-10:00 a.m.

 How can we keep students motivated and engaged in the educational process?
 For many students, the passion to learn and desire to participate in educational activities fades over time.
 As result, educators and parents face increasing challenges in keeping students focused and engaged in learning the critical skills needed for postsecondary success.
 One solution to the complex problem of declining motivation is to help students maintain a sense of purpose in their learning.
 Join us in these three sessions as we discuss methods for exploring high-value careers with students and strategies for helping students connect their learning to career opportunities in their local communities.

 Session Timeframe: second Tuesday of each month at 9:00 a.m.